 Courtney is a qualified actuary with a rounded knowledge of the financial services and insurance sector.
 He consulted for Mercer and Oliver Wyman for 12 years with a focus on the mutual space and then joined Health Shield Friendly Society as Chief Risk Officer in 2010.
 Courtney went on to hold Chief Operating Officer and Commercial Director roles before becoming Chief Executive in 2018.
-He now runs his own consulting firm, specialising in the health, wellbeing and cash plan arena and also works for BHSF Group as Director of Business Improvement.
+For a period he ran his own consulting firm, specialising in the health, wellbeing and cash plan arena before joining BHSF Group as Chief Pricing & Underwriting Officer.
+When not working Courtney acts as a taxi service for his children, exercising on his Zwift bike and planning out his next holiday.